xchem/fragalysis-api/README.md

 ### How to use API

+(note: not live yet)

 1. Set up environment
 2. Submit PDB files - you will be given a query ID
 3. Push your files into fragalysis and view them online
 4. Analyse the binding of ligands to your target protein!